 The Competitive Manuscript Award was created to encourage research among AAA regular, life, and student members who have earned their PhD within the past five years.
 The winner is chosen annually in a blind review by the AAA Competitive Manuscript Award Committee.
 For 2017, the American Accounting Association is very proud to give this award to Daniel Saavedra and Yiwei Dou for their exceptional work.

-Lakewood Ranch, FL, June 12, 2017 - The American Accounting Association (AAA) is pleased to announce that the 2017 Distinguished Contribution to Accounting Literature Award will be presented to Linda Smith Bamber, John (Xuefeng) Jiang, and Isabel Yanyan Wang for their work entitled, “What’s My Style?
+Lakewood Ranch, FL, August 9, 2017 - The American Accounting Association (AAA) is pleased to announce that the 2017 Distinguished Contribution to Accounting Literature Award was presented to Linda Smith Bamber, John (Xuefeng) Jiang, and Isabel Yanyan Wang for their work entitled, “What’s My Style?
 The Influence of Top Managers on Voluntary Corporate Financial Disclosure.”
-This AAA award will be presented to Professors Bamber, Jiang, and Wang in the form of unique glass art pieces and a monetary prize at the Wednesday plenary on August 9, 2017 at the AAA Annual Meeting in San Diego, CA.
+This AAA award was presented to Professors Bamber, Jiang, and Wang in the form of unique glass art pieces and a monetary prize at the Wednesday plenary on August 9, 2017 at the AAA Annual Meeting in San Diego, CA.

 Linda Smith Bamber is Professor Emeritus at the University of Georgia.
 A CPA who received the bronze medal and Elijah Watt Sells Award on the CPA exam, Professor Bamber has been the Outstanding Undergraduate Teacher of the Year, the MBA Outstanding Teacher, and the Terry College Teacher of the Year.
 She also received the Teall Innovation in Accounting Education Award and the Bulloch Award for Innovation in Management Accounting Education.
 Her former Ph.D. students are successful scholars; each has published in leading accounting journals, and two received the AAA’s Competitive Manuscript Award.
 Professor Bamber received the Terry College of Business Outstanding Research Award.
 A former editor of The Accounting Review and associate editor of Accounting Horizons, she was active in the AAA, including 15 years at the New Faculty Consortium.
 As a result of her research, teaching, and service contributions, Professor Bamber was honored as the AAA’s 2009 Outstanding Educator.